robnjunge/react-hooks-npm-lab/README.md

 ```

 We can now call this script and have it run by using the command `npm test` in
 the terminal (if that doesn't work, try `npm run test`).
-You should see a
+You should see a print
-printout of `Hello World!`.
+out of `Hello World!`.

 In all the JavaScript-based labs you've encountered so far, this sort of script
 is how we run tests.
-If you look at the `"test"` script on JavaScript labs in
+If you look at the `"test"` script on previous labs, most
-the previous phase, most will have something like this:
+will have something like this:

 ```txt
 "test": "mocha -R mocha-multi --reporter-options spec=-,json=.results.json"
 ```

-The mocha command is actually a command that you can run in the terminal.
-This
+This is actually a command that you can run in the terminal.
+This is a call to
-is a call to the testing package, `mocha`, along with a second package,
+the testing package, `mocha`, along with a second package, `mocha-multi` that
-`mocha-multi` that helps with reporting.
-When you run `npm test` in a lab, the
+helps with reporting.
+When you run `learn test` in a lab, `npm test` _gets
-command specified in the "test" script is what gets called.
+called_.

 Scripts are often useful for things like testing or to start a necessary
 process, like a local server.